Surveying Services

 Record Research

 This necessary step is complicated by the casualness with which land has been transferred in the past, resulting in many vague, incomplete, and often contradictory legal descriptions.
-Cost varies depending on a) the number of parcels involved b) the number of past transactions.
-We have found many times that the answer to boundary problems are in the research of past transfers.
+Cost varies depending on:

 Size and Shape of Property

-An irregularly shaped parcel has more corners and a longer boundary than a regular shaped parcel containing the same area.
+An irregularly shaped parcel has more corners and a longer boundary than a regularly shaped parcel containing the same area.

 Government Section Retracement

-This normally requires the survey of the entire Section (being a square with sides one mile long) in which the land being surveyed lies, regardless of the area of the parcel.
+This normally requires the survey of the entire Section (being, in theory, a square with sides / one mile being 640 acres) in which the land being surveyed lies, regardless of the area of the parcel.
 In some cases, a survey of more than one Section is required, depending on the location of the parcel in question.

 Terrain